-Law No. 24 of 2009 on National Flag and Language, State Symbols, and National Anthem, and its implementing regulation mandates the use of Indonesian language for, among others, memoranda of understanding or agreements involving government agencies of the Republic of Indonesia, Indonesian private entities, or Indonesian individuals.
+Law No. 24 of 2009 on National Flag and Language, State Symbols, and National Anthem ("Law No. 24/2009"), and its implementing regulation mandates the use of Indonesian language for, among others, memoranda of understanding or agreements involving government agencies of the Republic of Indonesia, Indonesian private entities, or Indonesian individuals.

 For a commercial contract where a foreign party is a counterpart, the agreement may be prepared in dual languages (Bahasa Indonesia and the language of the foreign party or English).
-In practice, parties may agree which language will govern in case of a conflict, except in cases of mandatory utilization of Bahasa Indonesia as the governing language, such as in a deed granting a fiduciary security interest.